-(a) Process

-- (i) To apply for Accreditation as an Umpire, a Person (Applicant) must: - (A) register on OfficialsHQ; - (B) accurately and honestly complete the relevant Accreditation application form(s) via OfficialsHQ; and - (C) if applicable, complete: - (1) the relevant training applicable for Accreditation; and/or - (2) the relevant update or refresher training (as applicable). - (ii) Following completion of the Accreditation process set out in Section 6.2(a)(i) by an Applicant, the AFL may: - (A) grant Accreditation to the Applicant; or - (B) request further information from the Applicant including a current National Police Check; or - (C) deal with the matter in such other manner as the AFL sees fit.
+- (a) Process - (i) To apply for Accreditation as an Umpire, a Person (Applicant) must: - (A) register on OfficialsHQ; - (B) accurately and honestly complete the relevant Accreditation application form(s) via OfficialsHQ; - (C) if applicable, complete: - (1) the relevant training applicable for Accreditation; and/or - (2) the relevant update or refresher training (as applicable); and - (D) hold a current working with children check (or equivalent) or otherwise meet the working with children requirements in their State or Territory. - (ii) Following completion of the Accreditation process set out in Section 6.2(a)(i) by an Applicant, the AFL may: - (A) grant Accreditation to the Applicant with no further requirements; or - (B) grant provisional Accreditation to the Applicant and request further information from the Applicant including a current National Police Check; or - (C) deal with the matter in such other manner as the AFL sees fit.